 Border with Benin and arrival to the small town of Grand Popo.

 Day 57: OUIDAH, AFRO-BRASILIAN CULTURE Benin

-Between lagoons and ocean, we will discover Zangbeto cult.
-Zangbeto mask is very tall and covered in coloured straw.
+Between lagoons and ocean, we will discover the Zangbeto cult.
+The Zangbeto mask is very tall and covered in colourful straw.

 Day 58: THE STILTS VILLAGE Benin